hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/0-Before You Begin.md

 This project provides:

-* A Kotlin/Android library for mobile wallets to issue and present credentials.
+* A KMP library for mobile wallets to issue and present credentials.

-* A server library for issuing credentials.
+* Server components for issuing and verifying digital credentials.

 In this codelab, you’ll build a minimal end-to-end Verifiable Credential flow using Identity Credential components.
 You’ll create a Utopia app that first issues a credential from the server, then securely stores it on the mobile device, and finally shares it with a verifier app via QR code or NFC for verification.